Horse Nutrition for Shedding Season

 Vitamin B

-- B vitamins are a family of nutrients created by your horse’s intestinal bacteria.
+- The best horse nutrition for shedding includes B vitamins.
+These are a family of nutrients created by intestinal bacteria.
 Wild, right?
-Let’s talk specifically about the B vitamin biotin.
+Let’s talk specifically about the B vitamin biotin, which is valuable.

-- Your horse’s gut microbes will churn out biotin, but often not enough for hoof and hair quality.
-Biotin helps skin, hair, and hooves grow.
-The strength and elasticity of proteins improve with biotin.
+- Gut microbes produce biotin, but often not enough to support hoof and hair quality.
+Biotin supports skin, hair, and hooves.
+The strength and elasticity of proteins are enhanced by biotin.

-- When a horse is appropriately supplemented with biotin, hair, and hooves may grow faster, the coat becomes shinier, and dry skin reduces.
+- When a horse is appropriately supplemented with biotin, hair and hooves may grow faster, the coat may become shinier, and dry skin may improve.
 Most horses need between 10 and 30 mg daily, but horses struggling with poor hoof and hair quality may need more.

-- For horse shedding season, you may need to supplement with 20 to 25 mg of biotin daily.
-Don’t expect fast results, as biotin supplements usually need a few months to kick in.
+- For the horse shedding season, you may need to supplement with 20 to 25 mg of biotin daily.
+Don’t expect fast results, as biotin supplements typically take a few months to take effect.

-Does your horse need a Vitamin B supplement like biotin to help shed?
+Does your horse need a Vitamin B supplement, such as biotin, to help shed?

-It can be helpful in the long run to supplement with biotin, as long as the complete diet is balanced.
+- In the long run, it can be helpful to supplement with biotin, provided the overall diet is balanced.
 The protein biotin can also help hooves over time.
-Many supplements target hooves and skin at the same time.
+Many supplements have a positive impact on hooves and skin simultaneously.

 `You can add protein to your horse’s diet, too.